Semi-Projective Representations and Twisted Representation Groups: Preliminaries

-However, it is not true that every semi-projective representations can be obtained in this way.
-The obstruction to the existence of a lift to $\GmL(V)$, or more generally, the interplay between semi-linear and semi-projective representations can be described by using \emph{group cohomology} in analogy to the classical theory of projective representations. \end{rem} \begin{rem} Given a semi-linear or semi-projective representation of $G$, we obtain an action
+However, it is not true that every semi-projective representation can be obtained in this way.
+The obstruction to the existence of a lift to $\GmL(V)$, or more generally, the interplay between semi-linear and semi-projective representations, can be described by using \emph{group cohomology} in analogy to the classical theory of projective representations.\\ Given a semi-linear or semi-projective representation of $G$, we obtain an action